 The following are additional functional requirements of this profile.

-There is presumed to be some Health Information Exchange (HIE) authority that manages the configuration of the Community.
-This includes specification of an appropriate Certificate Authority, Time Source, Domain Name Service, SVSm Service, mCSD Directory, ATNA Audit Record Repository, PRIM Patient Manager, and IUA OAuth authority.
+This profile assumes that some Health Information Exchange (HIE) authority manages the configuration of the Community.
+This includes specification of an appropriate Certificate Authority, Time Source, Domain Name Service, SVCM Service, mCSD Directory, ATNA Audit Record Repository, PMIR Patient Identity Manager, and IUA OAuth authority.

 Optional use of mXDE, QEDm, and mACM will also demand management by the HIE authority.

-The HIE authority is responsible for setting criteria for Patient Identity quality criteria including the minimally acceptable Patient identity constraints.
+The HIE authority is responsible for setting Patient Identity quality criteria including the minimally acceptable Patient identity constraints.
 This would set the data elements that describe the Patient within the Community and the quality of the identity proofing and identity confirmation necessary by all participants in the Community.

 The HIE authority is responsible for setting Document Sharing Metadata rules, following the metadata rules and using the Metadata Handbook to set specific metadata element requirements including the specification of mandatory ValueSets.
-TODO: Reference to this in XDS
+See Document Sharing Metadata Handbook

 X.1.1.1 Document Registry

 The Document Registry SHALL include a configuration management function to enable configuration of the grouped actors, including Metadata rules, policy, and security.
-This configuration management MAY be enabled by use of the NPFS profile, however the details of this mechanism is not further defined.
+This configuration management MAY be enabled by use of the NPFS profile; however, the details of this mechanism is not further defined.

 The Document Registry SHALL utilize the CT – Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.

-The Document Registry SHALL obtain a Digital Certificate from a HIE defined Certificate Authority.
+The Document Registry SHALL obtain a Digital Certificate from an HIE-defined Certificate Authority.

 The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application.
 The Document Registry SHALL support at least the ATNA “STX: TLS 1.2 Floor using BCP195” Option.
 The Document Registry SHALL allow only authorized access to the protected resources managed by the Document Registry.
 The Document Registry SHALL record all security relevant events to ATNA Audit Record Repository.
-This SHALL include all IHE defined audit events that are in the control of the Document Registry.
+This SHALL include all IHE-defined audit events that are in the control of the Document Registry, including its grouped actors.

 When the grouped MHD – Document Recipient – is triggered